Tag: leader

 These same characteristics apply to Jesus.
 As Paul noted, Jesus set aside being God to serve the created.
 While not literally exiled from Heaven (unlike others), Jesus was in exile.
 Jesus was now in one heart with the created.

-Jesus surrendered in grace and to a system and peoples (Jews and Romans) that unjustly crucified him.
+Jesus surrendered in and mercy to a system and peoples (Jews and Romans) that unjustly crucified him.
 Jesus did it for all people.
 He was looking out for everyone else’s interests.

 ※What does Paul’s ending words in this passage tell you about Paul’s heart? ※